Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 A corporate graph is not immutable.
 Customers merge, products get renamed, departments reorganise.
 A graph built six months ago with entities that are now different entities starts returning structurally stale information even when documents are fresh.
 Teams that have avoided issues run periodic reconciliation where entities merge, split, or get renamed following business changes, and where communities recompute after modification thresholds.

 Traceability is the other uncomfortable piece.
 When a human asks why the system produced a given global answer, the graph offers a useful skeleton: entities involved, relations queried, communities aggregated, source documents for each edge.
 But that reasoning chain is only reviewable if it is stored from the start.
-Deployments that leaned on implicit LLM traces have struggled with audit; those that persisted the retrieval path as a queryable structure from day one have a huge advantage for compliance.
+For traceability patterns in broader agentic systems, see lessons from agents in production.

 Architectures That Survived

 Storage has converged less than expected.
 Neo4j is still most common out of inertia and tooling, but PostgreSQL with Apache AGE or directly with edge tables has gained ground because many teams prefer not to add another database to the inventory.
-Managed cloud graph services have happy customers and also surprising bills.
 For mid-size graphs, under a million entities, PostgreSQL with well-thought indexes is economically sensible and operationally familiar.

 When It’s Worth It